Red-winged blackbird: Behavior

-Food
+Diet

 The red-winged blackbird is omnivorous.
 It feeds primarily on plant materials, including seeds from weeds and waste grain such as corn and rice, but about a quarter of its diet consists of insects and other small animals, and considerably more so during breeding season.
-It prefers insects, such as dragonflies, damselflies, butterflies, moths, and flies, but also consumes snails, frogs, eggs, carrion, worms, spiders, mollusks.
+It prefers insects, such as dragonflies, damselflies, butterflies, moths, and flies, but also consumes snails, frogs, eggs, carrion, worms, spiders and mollusks.
 The red-winged blackbird forages for insects by picking them from plants, or by catching them in flight.
 Sometimes insects are obtained by exploring the bases of aquatic plants with their small beaks, opening holes to reach the insects hidden inside.

-Aquatic insects, particularly odonates emerging, are of great importance in the diet of red-winged blackbirds that breed in swamps.
+Aquatic insects, particularly emerging odonates, are of great importance in the diet of red-winged blackbirds that breed in swamps.
 These birds typically capture the odonates when the larvae climb up the stem of a plant from the water, get rid of their exuviae, and cling to the vegetation while their exoskeletons harden.
-The years of emergence of Periodical cicadas, it provides an overabundant amount of food.
-In season, they also eat blueberries, blackberries and other fruits.
-According to Edward Howe Forbush, when they arrive north in the spring, they feed in the fields and meadows.
+The years of emergence of periodical cicadas provide an overabundant amount of food.
+According to Edward Howe Forbush, when red-winged blackbirds arrive north in the spring, they feed in the fields and meadows.
 Then, they follow the plows, collecting larvae, earthworms and caterpillars left exposed, and in case there is a plague of Paleacrita vernata caterpillars in a fruit orchard, these birds will fly a kilometer to get them for their chicks.

-In season, it eats blueberries, blackberries, and other fruit.
+In season, red-winged blackbirds eat blueberries, blackberries, and other fruits.
 These birds can be lured to backyard bird feeders by bread and seed mixtures and suet.
 In late summer and in autumn, the red-winged blackbird will feed in open fields, mixed with grackles, cowbirds, and starlings in flocks which can number in the thousands.
 It feeds on corn while it is maturing; once the grain has hardened it is relatively safe from this bird, since its beak and digestive system are not adapted for the consumption of hard and whole corn grains, unlike the Common grackle, which has a longer and stronger beak.
 Studies of the stomachs of individuals of both sexes reveal that males consume higher proportions of crop grains, while females ingest a relatively larger amount of herb seeds and animal matter.
 In the winter of 1975–1976, near Milan, western Tennessee, corn and herb seeds were the main foods consumed by red-winged blackbird.
 Herbs whose seeds were commonly consumed were Sorghum halepense, Xanthium strumarium, Digitaria ischaemum, Sporobolus spp., Polygonum spp. and Amaranthus spp.